| |

 Jul.
 2006 Scripps Howard/Ohio U 6% 6% 80%

- Some people say that so many unanswered questions about 9/11 remain that the nation needs a
+Some people say that so many unanswered questions about 9/11 remain that the

 Who are you more likely to agree with?